The sensory experience of a cosmetic product is based on its appearance, texture, and odor, and is a measure of its quality.

 Figure 4.
 Cosmetic powder palette and texture testing images

 Test Methods for the Cosmetics Sector

 The assessment techniques used for evaluating the characteristics of cosmetic products are similar to those followed in the food industry.
 For semi-solid, viscous products, their firmness, stickiness, consistency, and flow characteristics are evaluated, while the break resistance and hardness are evaluated for solid products.
 For powder cosmetics, clumping is checked by visual inspection to evaluate spread and flow characteristics.

 The movement of fingers during the handling and application of these products is replicated using a suitably shaped probe.
 The way in which a product is extracted from its packaging is an important factor in the cosmetics industry.
 Extrusion methods are used to test this, with texture testing accessories being employed.
 Additionally, the effort required to pump or squeeze the product from its container is also evaluated.

-Textural properties such as cohesiveness, fracturability and firmness are evaluated through compression testing using a spherical or cylindrical probe fixtures.
-The runniness or firmness of moisturizers, and the crush resistance of sculpted soap bars can be evaluated through compression testing.
+Textural properties such as cohesiveness, fracturability, and firmness are evaluated through compression testing using spherical or cylindrical probe fixtures.
+The runniness or firmness of moisturizers and the crush resistance of sculpted soap bars can be evaluated through compression testing.

 Figure 5.
 Compression testing of a cosmetic product

 Extrusion testing (Figure 6) is specifically used for testing semi-solids in isolation, with the help of extrusion fixtures.
 The interaction of semi-solid cosmetics with the dispenser and packaging can also be evaluated using forward or back extrusion methods.